 It may sound complicated and even somewhat confusing, but in fact, it only requires a little of getting used to the concept.

 Oh, and you will also need a small stick crafted from some softer wood in order not to scratch the beautifully shaped case in case something goes wrong.

-As you can see in the photos, the watch offers a series of off-centered dials, including a main hour and minute subdial at 3 o’clock (blue hands indicate time in the current zone and the gold hour hand shows time in the second time zone in a 24-hour format;) a subsidiary seconds display between 4 and 5 o’clock; a 24-hour time zone indicator at 7 o’clock; a retrograde power reserve indicator at 9 o’clock and a big date indicator with instant jump at 12 o’clock.
+As you can see in the photos, the watch offers a series of off-centered dials, including the main hour and minute subdial at 3 o’clock (blue hands indicate time in the current zone, and the gold hour hand shows time in the second time zone in a 24-hour format;) a subsidiary seconds display between 4 and 5 o’clock; a 24-hour time zone indicator at 7 o’clock; a retrograde power reserve indicator at 9 o’clock and a big date indicator with an instant jump at 12 o’clock.

 The way the main dial is finished makes it a bit more difficult to read than it is usually the case with most timekeepers that feature a second time-zone display, but otherwise, I would say that the piece is fairly legible.
 On a scale of zero to five, I would give it a four if not for a lack of any sort of lume on its face, which makes reading it at night more than troublesome.

 Still, it is a nice timepiece, that, but it looks like its price will be as stunning as its exterior.
 So far, the Swiss watchmaker wants impressive €42,000 for a version in a rose gold case.
 A version in platinum will set you back €6000 more.